Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 The Cultural Heartbeat of the Coast

-From Trogir's medieval streets to Split's ancient palaces, Central Dalmatia is where history meets modern energy.
+From Trogir's medieval streets to Split's Roman palace, Central Dalmatia is where history meets modern coastal energy.

 Must-Visit Stops